docker/docs/swarm/configure-tls.md

 ## Step 9: Configure the Engine CLI to use TLS

-You can configure the Engine so that you don't have to pass the TLS options when you issue a command.
+You can configure the Engine so that you don't need to pass the TLS options when you issue a command.
 To do this, configure the `Docker Engine host` and `TLS` settings as defaults on your Docker Engine client.